Previous dayApril 29, 2026Next day

 1.4 km---AutoUSGS →

-At 20:45 UTC on April 29, 2026, a magnitude 2.1 tremor occurred 16 km SE of Silver Springs, Nevada.
-It arrived roughly 5 hours after a larger magnitude 3.2 mainshock in the same 20 km area, placing it within the typical aftershock window.
+On April 29, 2026 at 20:45 UTC, a magnitude 2.1 earthquake struck 16 km SE of Silver Springs, Nevada.
+This event falls inside the aftershock decay of a nearby magnitude 3.2 earthquake that occurred about 5 hours earlier.
 At a depth of just 1.4 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 39.302°, -119.098°.
-The automatic solution is preliminary and may be refined as additional station data arrives.
+Geolocation places the event at 39.302°N, -119.098°E. The automatic solution is preliminary and may be refined as additional station data arrives.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-29